 The purpose of the Capital Improvement Plan (CIP) is to forecast and match projected revenues and capital needs over a ten-year period.
-Long range capital planning is an important management tool that strengthens the linkages between community infrastructure needs and the financial capacity of the city.
-View the current and previous CIP documents here.
+Long-range capital planning is an important management tool that strengthens the links between community infrastructure needs and the financial capacity of the city.

 The CIP is a 10-year financing plan that identifies both short and long-range physical development and capital investments, such as:

 - major and local streets, including non-motorized transportation;

 - municipal water, sanitary sewer and storm drainage facilities;